 Issue a complaint

-In case you are not satisfied with the way the Data Controller/Processor handled your questions and/or remarks or have any complaints about the way the Data Controller collects, uses and and/or processes your personal data, note that you have the right to lodge a complaint with the Data Protection Authority.
+In case you are not satisfied with the way Commuty handled your questions and/or remarks or have any complaints about the way Commuty collects, uses and and/or processes your personal data, note that you have the right to lodge a complaint with the Data Protection Authority, either directly on their website (https://www.autoriteprotectiondonnees.be/) or via post at the attention of the Data Protection Authority, rue de la Presse - Drukpersstraat 35, 1000 Brussels.